 MORGAN BASSICHIS is a comedic performer whose shows have been described as "out there" (by Morgan's mother) and "super intense" (by Morgan).
-Morgan has performed at Artists Space, Danspace Project, Dixon Place, MoMA PS1, Poetry Project, Portland Institute for Contemporary Art, and the Whitney Museum.
-Morgan's musical adaptation (with TM Davy, DonChristian Jones, Michi Osato, and Una Osato) of Larry Mitchell and Ned Asta's 1977 manifesto-fairytale, "The Faggots and Their Friends Between Revolutions," was featured at the New Museum as part of Trigger: Gender as a Tool and a Weapon.
-Morgan's yearlong residency with Recess, "To Do 2017," can be found online.
+Morgan has performed at Artists Space, MoMA PS1, Poetry Project, Portland Institute for Contemporary Art, and the Whitney Museum.
+Recent projects include a musical adaptation of Larry Mitchell and Ned Asta's 1977 manifesto-fairytale, The Faggots and Their Friends Between Revolutions, at the New Museum, and More Protest Songs! at Danspace Project, which resulted in a live album recording.
+Morgan's yearlong residency with Recess, To Do 2017, can be found online.
 Morgan has received support from Art Matters, BOFFO, Lower Manhattan Cultural Council (LMCC), Queer/Art/Mentorship, and the Robert Rauschenberg Foundation.
-Morgan's essays have been published in the Radical History Review, Captive Genders, and other anthologies.
-Morgan lives in New York City.
+Morgan lives in New York City, and has published essays in the Radical History Review, Captive Genders, and other anthologies.

-Will Rawls in dialogue with To Do 2017 for Recess (October 2017)
+Will Rawls in dialogue with To Do 2017 Recess, October 2017

 I'm Just a Singer-Songwriter!
 Art Matters, October 2017

 Interview with Katherine Brewer Ball BOMB Magazine, June 2017